First Time User? Enroll now.

 Sometimes people don't want to call 911.
 They may think that their symptoms aren't serious or that they can just get someone else to drive them.
 Or they might be concerned about the cost.
 But based on your answers, the safest and quickest way for you to get the care you need is to call 911 for medical transport to the hospital.

 Positive actions and feelings can help lift your spirits.
-Although thinking positively may be very difficult when you are feeling depressed, try to consider the positive side of situations and events in your life.
+Thinking positively may be very hard when you're feeling depressed.
+But try to think about the positive side of situations and events in your life.

 Appreciate any moments when you have positive thoughts.
 The following tips may help.